robinpokorny/moby/_posts/2015-01-14-css-resources.markdown

 * <a href="http://cssguidelin.es/" target="_blank">cssguidelin.es</a> – High-level advice and guidelines for writing sane, manageable, scalable CSS
 * <a href="http://code.tutsplus.com/tutorials/the-30-css-selectors-you-must-memorize--net-16048" target="_blank">The 30 CSS Selectors you Must Memorize</a>
 * <a href="http://stackoverflow.com/questions/5797014/why-do-browsers-match-css-selectors-from-right-to-left" target="_blank">Why do browsers match CSS selectors from right to left</a>

+#### General Resources

+* <a href="http://www.w3.org/TR/html5/" target="_blank">The official HTML5 Specification</a> - Well, almost.
+But if they ever make an official specification of what HTML5 is, this is the W3C Candidate Recommendation.
+If you really want to know how something is defined, go here and read up.
+* <a href="http://www.w3.org/standards/techs/css#w3c_all" target="_blank">The official CSS3 *stuff*</a> - Unlike HTML5, CSS3 is not defined in one big specification.
+It consists of a lot of puzzle pieces called modules that each define a specific subset of CSS properties.
+Again, don’t be afraid to have a look at this at some point (it’s ok if that point is somewhere in the future), even if it seems overly technical at first.
+* <a href="https://developer.mozilla.org/en-US/docs/Web/CSS" target="_blank">Mozilla Developer Network CSS Portal</a>
+* <a href="http://caniuse.com/" target="_blank">caniuse</a> – Can I use provides up-to-date browser support tables for support of front-end web technologies on desktop and mobile web browsers.
+* <a href="http://devdocs.io/css" target="_blank">Search the CSS reference</a>
+* <a href="http://devdocs.io/html" target="_blank">Search the HTML reference</a>